-- To a pregnant woman or to a woman following the period after birth up to one year, but if a woman is breast feeding-during the entire period of breast feeding (up to a date when the child is two years old), except if the grounds for the termination notice are based on her misbehavior or liquidation of the employer (items (1) to (5) and (10) in the list provided in § 14.1 above). - To a disabled person, except if the grounds for the termination notice are based on the employee's misbehavior, incapacity or liquidation of the employer (as mentioned under items (1) to (5), (7) and (10) in the list provided in § 14.1 above) or if the termination notice is given during probationary period.
+- To a pregnant woman or to a woman following the period after birth up to one year, but if a woman is breast feeding during the entire period of breast feeding, except if the grounds for the termination notice are based on her misbehavior or liquidation of the employer (items (1) to (5) and (10) in the list provided in § 14.1 above). - To a disabled person, except if the grounds for the termination notice are based on the employee's misbehavior, incapacity or liquidation of the employer (as mentioned under items (1) to (5), (7) and (10) in the list provided in § 14.1 above) or if the termination notice is given during probationary period.
+122